logo

 If lung cancer spreads into other parts of the body, you may experience face or neck swelling, unintentional weight loss, appetite loss, bone pain, or headaches.

-In its early stages, lung cancer doesn’t usually cause symptoms, so it’s important to practice a healthy lifestyle and attend regular health screenings.
+In its early stages, lung cancer doesn’t usually cause symptoms, so it’s important to practice a healthy lifestyle and get regular health screenings.

 How is lung cancer detected?